Orange County, California: Regions of Orange County

 Orange County is sometimes divided into northern and southern regions.
 There are significant political, demographic, economic and cultural distinctions between North and South Orange County.
 A popular dividing line between the two regions is the Costa Mesa Freeway.

-North Orange County, including Anaheim, Fullerton, Garden Grove and Santa Ana, was the first part of the county to be developed and is culturally closer to neighboring Los Angeles County.
-This region is more Hispanic (mostly Mexican) and Asian (predominantly Vietnamese and Korean), more densely populated (Santa Ana is the fifth most densely-populated city in the United States with a population of over 200,000), younger, less wealthy and with higher unemployment.
+Northern Orange County, including Anaheim, Fullerton, Garden Grove and Santa Ana, was the first part of the county to be developed and is culturally closer to neighboring Los Angeles County.
+This region is more Hispanic (mostly Mexican) and Asian (predominantly Vietnamese and Korean), more densely populated (Santa Ana is the among the most densely populated cities in the United States), younger, less wealthy and with higher unemployment.
 It has more renters and fewer homeowners and generally votes Democratic.
 There are notable exceptions to these general trends, such as strongly Republican Yorba Linda and affluent Anaheim Hills, North Tustin, and Villa Park.
-North Orange County is predominantly flat, giving way to the Santa Ana Mountains in the Northeast.
+Northern Orange County is predominantly flat, giving way to the Santa Ana Mountains in the Northeast.